nismel-b/CampusWork/README.md

 # API Gateway

-Single entry point for all Campus eduproject microservices.
+Single entry point for all CampusWork microservices.

 ##  Features